LSEG-API-Samples/Article.RDP.Python.HTTP.Pytest/pytest-article.md

 With mocking, a test case never needs to send actual request messages to the RDP APIs, so we can test more scenarios for other RDP services too.

+That covers some of the basic RDP authentication methods testing.

 ## <a id="rdp_get_data"></a>Unit Testing for RDP APIs Data Request

 That brings us to requesting the RDP APIs data.
 All subsequent REST API calls use the Access Token via the *Authorization* HTTP request message header as shown below to get the data.